Solve Problems Like A Rocket Scientist

 You Can Solve Your Biggest Problems In 10 minutes.
 Why Don’t You?

-Team Problem Solving can help you solve your biggest problems in ten minutes.
+Team Problem Solving can help you do just that.
 A key component of the Goal Boss Leadership System, this is an incredibly efficient way to get to the heart of an issue, leverage the best thinking of your team, and define action steps designed to solve even the toughest of problems.

 Team Problem Solving Happens Fast.
 Stay Focused, Get Results

 Let’s define our terms.
-First, is the Client.
+First, is the Consulting Client.
 The Client is the one with the problem to be solved.
 When the team problem solving session starts, the Client owns the problem.
 When it’s over, the client still owns the problem.
 That’s right.
 Team Problem Solving is about solving problems.
 Not giving them away.
-Ownership for the problem stays with the Client.
+Ownership for the problem stays put.

 Problem Ownership can be a problem of it’s own, if you think about it.
 When someone shows up at your desk and says, “I’ve got a problem I need your help with,” how does that make you feel?
 Nervous, perhaps?
 Maybe they’re here to drop their problem on your desk.
 Or, maybe you’re one of those “Super Managers” who loves to say, “Just leave that problem here.
 I’ll save the day!”
 When you bring your problem into a Team Problem Solving session, you’re taking it with you when you leave.

 That’s just one way that Team Problem Solving differs from brainstorming or other problem solving activities.
 Ownership.
 Is.
 Fixed.
 This gives the Client, the one with the problem, ownership and motivation to get it resolved.
 Even better, it allows the team to focus on helping solve the problem without the worry that it’ll somehow become their problem.